DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 Type '"howdy"' is not assignable to type '"hello"'.
 ```

-It’s not much use to have a variable that can only have one value!
+It's not much use to have a variable that can only have one value!

 But by combining literals into unions, you can express a much more useful concept - for example, functions that only accept a certain set of known values: